Warialda: Presbyterian church

 St. Stephen's Presbyterian Church is located on the corner of Stephen and Long Streets.
 The front of the church has three stained glass windows representing The Good Shepherd, from John 10:1–21, as an Australian scene.

 The Presbyterian Manse was built from convict-hewn sandstone which formed part of the original town gaol.
 A local landowner used this stone built a house for himself and donated the rest of the stone to the church.
 The Manse bears examples of gaol graffiti, such as "Hell is here" upside-down outside the office window, and "Lord, remember me" at the back of the building.

 Education

-Warialda Public School is one of the oldest public schools in New South Wales.
-It was established in 1851.
+Warialda Public School was established in 1851.

 Warialda High School has been named as a Centre for Excellence.

 St Joseph's Catholic School provides education for K to 6.

 Sport

 The Warialda Wombats are the most successful team in the New England Group 19 Rugby League competition with 12 titles in its history and predecessor competitions.

 Noel Cleal and his brother Les emerged from the town to rise to prominence with Eastern Suburbs in the New South Wales Rugby League premiership, with Les later going on to captain-coach many country club sides while Noel won a title with Manly Warringah in 1987.